 - sometimes people also have yellowing of the skin and whites of the eyes (jaundice).

-Tell your midwife or doctor if you have itching, even if you think it’s mild.
-They will be able to give you more tests if needed, including blood tests, to make sure that it’s nothing serious.
+ICP can be very serious, so it is vital that you tell your midwife or doctor if you have itching, even if you think it’s mild.
+They will be able to give you more tests if needed, including blood tests, to make sure you and your baby are healthy.

 Find out more about intrahepatic cholestasis of pregnancy (ICP), also known as obstetric cholestasis (OC).

 Contact your GP or midwife or doctor if you are itchy and have a rash.
 There are some skin conditions that may need treatment, such as polymorphic eruption of pregnancy.

 This condition can cause itching, a rash, small raised lumps and large inflamed areas of skin.
 It can be unpleasant and uncomfortable but it will not harm you or your baby.